-In 2013, he served as coordinating producer and lead game producer for Super Bowl XLVII.
-Barrow served in the same capacity when CBS Sports broadcast Super Bowl XLIV, which was watched by 106.5 million viewers making it the most-watched program in television history at the time, and for Super Bowl XLI in 2007.
+In 2016 he served as coordinating producer and lead game producer for Super Bowl 50, which was the most-watched single broadcast in television history on an all-or-part basis.
+Barrow served in the same capacity for Super Bowl XLVII in 2013, as well as Super Bowl XLIV in 2010, which was watched by 106.5 million viewers making it the most-watched program in television history at the time, and for Super Bowl XLI in 2007.
 Before that he was replay director for CBS Sports’ coverage of Super Bowl XXXV and Super Bowl XXXVIII.

 Barrow was the recipient of the first Gene Sarazen Spirit Award presented by the Professional Caddie Association in 2007.
 He was honored by his alma mater, Abilene Christian University, with the naming of the “Lance Barrow Football Film/Editing Classroom” inside ACU’s Teague Special Events Center.
-And in 2008 he was honored as ACU’s Outstanding Alumnus of the Year.
+And in 2008, he was honored as ACU’s Outstanding Alumnus of the Year.
+In 2015, the city of Fort Worth officially declared Saturday, May 23 “Lance Barrow Day” at the Crowne Plaza Invitational at Colonial.
 Barrow attended Abilene Christian University in Texas, where he played football and baseball.
 He earned a degree in Communications in 1978.
 Born in Fort Worth, Texas, Barrow still resides there.

 * * * * *